newlandpe/xauthconnect-php-demo-client/README.md

 # XAuthConnect PHP Demo Client

-This is a demonstration of the [oauth2-xauthconnect](https://github.com/newlandpe/oauth2-xauthconnect) library, which is a generic OAuth 2.0 client implementation for PHP.
-This demo was created before the library was created.
+This is a demonstration of the [oauth2-xauthconnect](https://github.com/newlandpe/oauth2-xauthconnect) library, a robust OAuth 2.0 client implementation for PHP.
+This demo showcases integration with an XAuthConnect authorization server, leveraging the library for streamlined authentication and authorization flows, including OIDC Discovery.

-A demonstration OAuth 2.0 client implementation showcasing integration with XAuthConnect authorization server using PHP.

 ![Demo Interface](screenshots/demo-interface.png)